PlymouthPsychology/installR/install-windows.md

 Install the minimal set of R packages by opening and running `packages-minimal.R` (e.g. from inside RStudio).

 # 7

 You can install other recommended packages by running `packages-others.R`.

-(Note: If you already had RStduio open, quit it and then reopen before running this).
+(Note: If you already had RStudio open, quit it and then reopen before running this).